sapped/flip/README.md

 - you can use from users.users import get_user on whichever page you need users.
 Or maybe just implement it as part of global context somehow.

 #### My Opinion on Security
-From what I've read in the aforementioned links,this is secure because all communication is handled inside the docker network (internal, inaccessible by outside world).
+From what I've read in the links below, this is secure.
+All user communication is handled inside the docker network (internal, inaccessible by outside world).
 One thing this is missing for a real-life implementation is an SSL certificate.
 I'll let you handle that on your own - it's a straightforward nginx configuration that you can Google easily.

+But PLEASE let me know if you disagree!
+Security is essential.
+I want to ensure this implementation is totally safe and up to modern standards of security.

 ### Links referenced when designing users
 - https://discuss.streamlit.io/t/access-request-header-in-streamlit/1882